Leg Injury Treatment & Therapy

 Ankle injuries are very common with all walks of live.
 Injuries of the ankle can happen when wearing high heels, during sports, or even in the elderly when they trip and fall.
 Pain can be felt on either side of the ankle, and can also affect the posterior parts of the ankle.
 The ankle will likely turn colors from broken capillaries from the injury, and it will likely swell pretty intensely.

 Home remedies include rest, ice, elevation, but physical therapy will help gain back lost range of motion from the accident.
 Ankle injuries almost always weaken the structures and stability of the ankle joint and performing recommendations from our physical therapists will help in gaining function and strength back so episodes of re-injury are reduced.
 It is important, for example, to be progressed through balance and plyometric drills so that the joint and foot can withstand those forces and stresses when performing sports and such dosing is best administered by a physical therapist.

 Stride Strong Physical Therapy aims its largest emphasis on disorders of the lower extremity.
 This is why we have Video Gait Analysis equipment at each of our locations, and why we have a dedicated walking track so we can properly view and analyze our patients’ walking and running biomechanics.
 We believe strongly in leg injury therapy, the healing power of strengthening and exercise, which is the crux for majority of leg injuries.
-Call today, schedule an appointment at one of our three physical therapy clinics, Portland, Beaverton, and Hillsboro areas, so you can start Striding Stronger.
+Call today, schedule an appointment at one of our three physical therapy clinics in the Sellwood, Beaverton, and Hillsboro areas, so you can start Striding Stronger.